apache/iceberg/site/docs/spec.md

 For example, a file may be written with schema `1: a int, 2: b string, 3: c double` and read using projection schema `3: measurement, 2: name, 4: a`.
 This must select file columns `c` (renamed to `measurement`), `b` (now called `name`), and a column of `null` values called `a`; in that order.

+Tables may also define a property `schema.name-mapping.default` with a JSON map of `columnName` -> `fieldId` which will be used if a data file was written without field ids.
+This `NameMapping` will **only** be used on files without field ids.
+Files imported or added to an Iceberg table from a system that does not generate field ids will fall back to using the table's name mapping to map columns to field ids.

 #### Identifier Field IDs